Chief Executive Officer & Chairman

-Roberto Herrera is the the Country Manager for the Dominican Republic and Director of the Board of Interenergy Group.
+Roberto Herrera is the Country Manager for the Dominican Republic and Director of the Board of Interenergy Group.
 He is also the CEO and board member of La Compañía de Electricidad de San Pedro de Macorís (ENERGAS) and Executive Director and Vicepresident to the Board of Consorcio Energético Punta Cana-Macao (CEPM), Compañía de Electricidad de Bayahibe (CEB), Grupo Eólico Dominicano (GEDOM), Interenergy Systems and ACTIVA, a telecomunications company.

-He is the President of the American Chamber of Commerce in the Dominican Republic (AMCHAMDR) of the Santo Domingo Water Fund, Vicepresident of the Rountable of Commonwealth Countries in the D.R., member of the Multisectoral Commision of “Marca País”, member of the board of regents of the Technological Institute of Santo Domingo (INTEC), director of the Board of Directors of the Dominican-Italian Chamber of Commerce.
+He is the President of the American Chamber of Commerce in the Dominican Republic (AMCHAMDR) and of the Santo Domingo Water Fund, Vicepresident of the Rountable of Commonwealth Countries in the D.R., member of the Multisectoral Commision of “Marca País”, member of the board of regents of the Technological Institute of Santo Domingo (INTEC), director of the Board of Directors of the Dominican-Italian Chamber of Commerce.
 Furthermore he is member of the Energy Steering Committee of the Institute of the Americas.

-He is past President of Dominican Asociation of the Electric Industry (ADIE), the British Chamber of Comerce in the Dominican Republic, of the European Federation Chamber of Comerce, of the Red Nacional de Apoyo Empresarial a la Protección Ambiental (ECORED) and of the Dominican Chapter of the Young Presidente Organization (YPO).
+He is past President of Dominican Asociation of the Electric Industry (ADIE), the British Chamber of Comerce in the Dominican Republic, of the European Federation Chamber of Comerce, of the Red Nacional de Apoyo Empresarial a la Protección Ambiental (ECORED) and of the Dominican Chapter of the Young Presidents Organization (YPO).

 In 2013, he was awarded the 1st place at the “Top 40 under 40” annual ranking by Mercado, a Dominican business magazine and also selected as a “Young Global Leader” by the World Economic Forum.